maquadir/PropertyApp/README.md

 Constructor dependency injection has been used at multiple instances.It allows for less code overall when trying to get reference to services you share across classes, and decouples components nicely in general

 ### Data Binding
-All the UIView elements in the layout are binded to views through data binding
+The Data Binding Library is an Android Jetpack library that allows you to bind UI components in your XML layouts to data sources in your app using a declarative format rather than programmatically.All the UIView elements in the layout are binded to views through data binding.

 ### Build Gradle
 We declare the respective dependencies